Updated: Google's Pixel has won a top spot in our best of Chromebooks list as one of the most powerful and fastest machines around.

 With low-impact processors and barely HD screens starting at 1366 x 768 resolution, most of these machines are also designed to last.
 Almost every Chromebook claims between 7 and 9 hours of battery life and comes within a few hours of that range, based on our testing.

 Prices will start to climb above the budget range, as is the case with the new Chromebook Pixel ($999, £670, AU$1,320), a laptop whose specs put it in direct competition with the new MacBook.
 Despite the expanding Chromebook market, there should always be something within your spending limit.
-There are even ruggedized versions of Chromebooks designed to withstand the abuse of children.
+Or, if you require something out of the ordinary, there are even ruggedized versions of Chromebooks designed to withstand the abuse of children.

 At that point, it all comes down to size (and price), with Chromebooks available as small as 11.6 inches and as large as 14 inches.
 Always updated, here are our top-ranking Chromebook reviews: